Connie Mitchell

 Connie Thembi Mitchell (born c.
-1977), also known as Miss Connie, is a South African-born Australian singer-songwriter.
+1977), also known as Miss Connie, is a South African-born Australian singer.
 In 1995 she was a founding member of Primary.
 Briefly, in 2004, she was vocalist for Machine Gun Fellatio under the pseudonym Feyonce.
 Since mid-2005 Mitchell is the lead vocalist with Sneaky Sound System, appearing on their singles: "I Love It" (July 2006), "Pictures" (December), "UFO" (April 2007), "Goodbye" (October), "Kansas City" (July 2008), "When We Were Young" (November), "16" (February 2009) and "We Love" (May 2011).

 Early years to 2004

 Connie Thembi Mitchell was born c.
 1977 in South Africa.
 Her mother was a singer in a musical troupe, Ipi Tombi, while her grandfather and father had extensive record collections.
 After leaving South Africa, Mitchell lived in New Zealand and attended a primary school, where "I discovered I could sing.
 I'd heard some opera singers, someone like Dame Kiri Te Kanawa, and I could put on that voice".
-She arrived in Australia at age of 11; and attended Riverside Girls High School in Sydney.
+She arrived in Australia aged 11, and attended Riverside Girls High School in Sydney.
 She did also spend a year at St. Monica's College in Cairns, Queensland.

+At the age of seventeen in 1994, Mitchell released her first single, Forever and Ever, through Warner Music Australia.
+Despite being featured in the soundtrack to popular TV series Heartbreak High and its accompanying album, the single did not chart and Mitchell did not release any further solo material.

 While still at secondary school Mitchell met the Fonti brothers, Jamie and Sean, who were members of the techno-grunge band, Caligula.
 With Mitchell on lead vocals; Jamie on keyboard programming, guitar and samples; Sean on bass guitar (ex-Massappeal, Def FX); and John Bousfield on guitar they formed another techno rock group, Primary in late 1996.
 Australian musicologist, Ian McFarlane, described their sound as "Dominated by ...
-Mitchell’s hyperactive and full-frontal vocals, with thunderous electronic rock underpinning the music, Primary sounded like a techno Skunk Anansie".
+Mitchell's hyperactive and full-frontal vocals, with thunderous electronic rock underpinning the music, Primary sounded like a techno Skunk Anansie".

 Primary's debut release was a five-track extended play, Vicious Precious, in March 1998.
 Mitchell described their song writing process "When we write, I sing over something the boys have done and there are lyrics in there.
 I don't know where they come from.
 I think it's a mood thing – they convey what kind of mood we were in when we were doing it".
 The group followed with their debut album, This Is the Sound, in the next year.
 Their second album, Watching the World, was praised by journalist, Ed Nimmervoll, as his Album of the Week in May 2001 "music with many layers of interest.
 Connie's lyrics are a strong counterpoint to the depth of the band's music".
 Mitchell joined Machine Gun Fellatio as a vocalist for a short stint in 2004, appearing under the alias "Feyonce".